jibranabduljabbar/JibranAbdulJabbar/README.md

 <br/>
 <br/>

-- 👋 Hi, I’m @Jibran-Abdul-Jabbar
+- 👋 Hi, I’m @Jibran-Abdul-Jabbar.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Programming Language.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I want to cooperate with you guys.
+You guys read
-- 📫 How to reach me ...
+- 📫 How to reach me By reading.
 -
  <br />
  <br />